sitamgithub-MSIT/capstone-project1/README.md

-# MedHelp: A Machine Learning Model for Predicting Medical Costs
+# MedHelp: A Machine Learning application for predicting medical costs

 This repository contains the ML ZoomCamp Capstone Project 1, which focuses on developing a machine learning model to predict medical costs for individuals based on various factors such as age, BMI, smoking status, and region.
 The project aims to provide accurate predictions for insurance companies to estimate premiums and individuals to make informed healthcare decisions.